We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Before we can go any further, you need to understand exactly what brings you happiness in the first place.

-Do you think that the same type of peace of mind and happiness can come from being debt-free and living frugally?
+Do you think the same type of peace of mind and happiness can come from being debt-free and living frugally?

 We all wouldn’t mind a few more dollars in our pockets.